aishwaryamishra/robustest2.0_documentation/source/manualtesting.rst

    They can now work on the device as if it is connected directly to their own computer.

-   This feature is also of use to developers who may want to test their code while developing on Android Studio
+   This feature is also of use to developers who may want to test their code while developing on Android Studio.

   .. :bolditalic:`9.
 Switch to multiplexing`